johankaito/reward-relay/LLM_BUILD_GUIDE.md

 **If you are the human developer**:
 1. Give this document to your LLM assistant (Claude, ChatGPT, etc.)
-2. Say: "Build Rewardify following this guide exactly"
+2. Say: "Build Reward Relay following this guide exactly"
 3. Monitor progress via EXECUTION_TRACKER.md
 4. Intervene only if LLM gets stuck >30 minutes